All Episodes

 No, they don't have one standard.

-And that started under Comey in 2016 in the dirty Russian dossier, not holding Hillary accountable for top secret classified information on her servers, uh letting her get away with destroying uh 33,000 emails using something we had never heard of before called bleach pit.
+And that started under Comey in 2016 and the dirty Russian dossier, not holding Hillary accountable for top secret classified information on her servers, letting her get away with destroying 33,000 emails using something we had never heard of before called Bleach Pit.

-Uh that would include using the dirty dossier signed by James Comey uh to spy on a presidential candidate and later a president, and that would include the FBI having in 2020, and well, they actually had in December of 2019 Hunter Biden's laptop.
+That would include using the dirty dossier signed by James Comey to spy on a presidential candidate and later a president.

 We still don't have any arrests regarding Hunter Biden.